andrew-remon/Joie-Arts/README.md

 **Joy Animation App** is a console-based image processing program that supports a wide range of filters such as grayscale, blur, resizing, rotation, old TV effects, oil painting, and much more.

 Users can:
-- Load and save images
+- Load and save images.
-- Apply various filters and transformations
+- Apply various filters and transformations.
-- Undo and redo applied filters
+- Undo and redo applied filters.
-- Combine multiple filters for creative results
+- Combine multiple filters for creative results.

 This project also serves as a foundation for the **Grand Competition GUI version**, which is under development.